 Can You Cover the Accompanying Expenses On Your Own?

 Luckily, opening a new location is one of the most reasonable purposes for a business loan.
 Only a financial institution that specializes in this area can tell you the true cost of opening a new location, year over year.
 And even if you didn’t plan on applying for funding, the research process for a new location essentially requires you to create a business plan.
-You can already supply all the market research and current cash flow data the institution needs to grant approval.
+You can already supply all the market research and current cash flow data the institution needs to approve.

 In summary, it’s nearly impossible to develop a strategy for supporting the new location on your own because you don’t even know how much it will cost.
 So, give your mental health a break and start gathering the paperwork for a business loan application.